hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 - If any hard-mandatory policies failed, the run skips to completion (**Plan Errored** state).
 - If any soft-mandatory policies failed, the run pauses in the **Policy Override** state.
-    - If a user with permission to manage policies overrides the failed policy, the run proceeds to the **Policy Checked** state. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+    - If a user with permission to manage policy overrides, overrides the failed policy, the run proceeds to the **Policy Checked** state. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
     - If a user with permission to apply runs discards the run, the run skips to completion (**Discarded** state). ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
 - If the run reaches the **Policy Checked** state (no mandatory policies failed, or soft-mandatory policies were overridden):
     - If the plan can be auto-applied, the run proceeds automatically to the apply stage.
 Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with permission to apply runs. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))